Good day to Amasty blog readers! Today I’m speaking on a topic our team had many requests for: how to update your

 7. Primary Magento upgrade

 If the careful research and testing didn’t reveal any malfunctions or you have found how to fix the errors, now it’s time to update the primary website.
-As the process of upgrade magento version and testing takes certain time, make a fresh backup copy of the primary website, because you don’t want to recover from an old backup copy and lose the latest changes.
+As the process of upgrading the Magento version and testing takes a certain time, make a fresh backup copy of the primary website, because you don’t want to recover from an old backup copy and lose the latest changes.
 Before backing up switch your website to maintenance mode and disable cron.

 touch /home/mgtest/public_html/maintenance.flag crontab -u mgtest -e